Douglas Mews (composer)

-Douglas Kelson Mews (22 September 1918 – 1993) was a Canadian-born composer, organist and church musician who worked in England and New Zealand.
-He taught composing at the University of Auckland from 1969 to 1983.
+Douglas Kelson Mews (22 September 1918 – 3 August 1993) was a Canadian-born composer, organist and church musician who worked in England and New Zealand.
+He taught composition at the University of Auckland from 1969 to 1983.
+Mews was a church organist and Director of Music at Auckland's Catholic cathedral from 1970 to 1982.
+He composed a significant body of music for the liturgy as well as choral works, operas, piano and instrumental pieces and works for the accordion, much of it composed after he emigrated to New Zealand in 1969.

 Early life and education

-Mews was born on 22 September 1918 in St John's, Newfoundland, Canada.
-He studied music in London from 1936 to 1939 gaining an FRCO in 1938 and a BMus in 1939 and winning first prize in organ performance in 1938.
-He served in the British Army in Europe and North Africa in World War II from 1939 to 1946.
+Mews was born on 22 September 1918 in St John's, Newfoundland, Canada and baptised Erik Douglas Kelson Mews.
+His father Arthur was an organist in the Methodist church and his mother Florence was a pianist and piano teacher.
+In 1936 the family moved to London where he studied music at Trinity College from 1936 to 1939 gaining an FRCO in 1938 and a BMus in 1939 and winning the Lafontaine prize in organ performance in 1938.
+He was called up in 1939 to the British Army, serving in Europe and North Africa in World War II until 1946.
+In June 1945 he gave the first organ recital after liberation in Zeist, Netherlands.

 Career

 After the war Mews became a professor and examiner for Trinity College from 1946 to 1963.
 He graduated with a DMus in 1961.
-From 1963 to 1968 he lectured at the Colchester Technical College (later the Colchester Institute) before emigrating to New Zealand in 1969 where he lectured in composition at the University of Auckland.
+From 1963 to 1968 he lectured at the North-East Essex Technical College (later the Colchester Institute) before emigrating to New Zealand in 1969 where he lectured in composition at the University of Auckland.
 He was appointed an associate professor in 1974.

-Apart from his university teaching Mews held church music positions as organist of St George's Cathedral in Southwark, London and the Director of Music at St Patrick's Cathedral in Auckland from 1970 to 1982.
-In 1990 he received a Papal Knighthood from the Catholic Church.
-He also did radio broadcasting in the Netherlands and New Zealand.
+Apart from his university teaching Mews did radio broadcasting in the UK, Germany, Netherlands, Canada and New Zealand playing the organ and presenting a 'composer of the week' talk on the NZBC.
+He held church music positions as organist of St George's Cathedral in Southwark, London and the Director of Music at St Patrick's Cathedral in Auckland from 1970 to 1982.
+He was particularly skillful at improvisation on the organ and piano.

-Mews composed a variety of works: choral works, opera, piano and instrumental pieces and accordion works.
-He set two poems by British poet James Kirkup to music: Japan Physical for soprano and piano and Ghosts, Fire, Water for unaccompanied choir and alto solo.
-Ghosts, Fire, Water was written for the University of Auckland Festival Choir which performed it at the International Universities' Choral Festival in New York and at other concerts on its world tour in 1972.
-Kirkup's poem from his anthology No more Hiroshimas: poems and translations was based on three of the Hiroshima Panels.
-Audiences were affected by the poignancy and emotional power of the work and it has continued to be part of the choral repertoire.
-He composed two pieces for Auckland's Dorian Choir to perform on their overseas tours in the 1970s: The Love Song of Rangipouri and The May Magnificat.
-He wrote three biblical operas: The Kiss, The Waiting Father and Lazarus.
+In the 1960s the Second Vatican Council permitted the use of English, rather than Latin, in the Catholic liturgy.
+This gave Mews the opportunity to write many English language compositions for the liturgy, both for the choir and congregation.
+In 1990 he received a Papal Knighthood of the Order of Sylvester from the Catholic Church for his service on the Music Subcommittee of ICEL (International Commission for English in the Liturgy).